 This Test Plan is not intended to replace any provisions or testing requirements currently or proposed in the GB Codes.
 All the provisions contained within this Test Plan are already described in the GB industry codes (e.g. Grid Code, CUSC, STC, etc.) and therefore obligations specified upon parties be they User’s or Transmission Licensees will be specified in the industry codes and not this Test Plan.
 Where there are new mandatory requirements for GB Parties then these will be included in the relevant GB Codes as appropriate and subject to the full governance process.
 For the avoidance of doubt, the mandatory requirements placed on parties are defined in the industry codes through the industry code governance process and not through this Test Plan.
 The governance of this Test Plan will be managed through GC16 of the Grid Code General Conditions which provides for a governance framework similar to that of the Relevant Electrical Standards.

-requirements of the test plan
+Requirements of the Test Plan

 Article 43 of the EU NCER is reproduced below, which defines the General Principles of the Test Plan.